udotcom/pdsnd_github/README.md

  * (If they choose month) Which month - January, February, March, April, May, or June?
  * (if they choose day) Which day- Monday, Tuesday, Wednesday, Thursday, Friday, Saturday or Sunday?

+The answers to the questions above determine the city and timeframe on which the data analysis happens.

+There is a chance that any time user is asked for input, they may not enter what you expect, so the code is capable of handling unexpected input without failing.

 ### Files used
  - _washington.csv_